 If you’re considering vision therapy, let us help you understand how to ask the right questions of your insurance company to determine whether you can get coverage.

-The first step in determining whether vision therapy can help you or your child with work, school, and sports, is to contact The Vision Therapy Center at Opto-mization NeuroVisual Performance and schedule a comprehensive exam with Dr. Cameron McCrodan.
-Following the exam, Dr. Cameron McCrodan will provide a diagnosis and determine whether vision therapy is the best course of action.
+The first step in determining whether vision therapy can help you or your child with work, school, and sports, is to contact Opto-mization NeuroVisual Performance and schedule a comprehensive exam with Dr. Cameron McCrodan or Dr. Scott Irvine.
+Following the exam, Dr. Cameron McCrodan or Dr. Scott Irvine will provide a diagnosis and determine whether vision therapy is the best course of action.
 If so, you or your child will be prescribed an individualized eye treatment program.